enolife/UI-Designs/README.md

-This repo contains some UI designs that I have replicated while learning...
+This repo contains UI designs that I have replicated while learning...

 .

-Feel free to contribute to any of the designs or code.
+Please feel free to contribute to any of the designs or code.